lemaitreh/generic_diffsl/README.rst

 -----------------
 Goal:
 -----------------
-The generic_diffsl is a generic script  to preprocess dti data
+The generic_diffsl is a generic script to preprocess dti data with fsl.

 -----------------
 Configuration: